WPBeginner

 WordPress does not automatically log out users until they explicitly log out or close their browser window.
 This can be a concern for WordPress sites with sensitive information.
 That’s why financial institution websites and apps automatically log out users if they haven’t been active.

-To fix this, you can install and activate the Idle User Logout plugin.
-Upon activation, go to Settings » Idle User Logout page and enter the time after which you want users to be automatically logged out.
+To fix this, you can install and activate the Inactive Logout plugin.
+Upon activation, go to Settings » Inactive Logout page and enter the time after which you want users to be automatically logged out.

 For more details, see our article on how to automatically log out idle users in WordPress.

 We hope this article helped you learn some new tips and hacks to protect your WordPress admin area.
-You may also want to see our ultimate step by step WordPress security guide for beginners.
+You may also want to see our ultimate step-by-step WordPress security guide for beginners and our expert picks of the best WordPress security plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.